 - Maintain existing routines.
 While having a set bedtime routine is highly recommended in general, it becomes even more useful in getting things back on track as quickly as possible after a time change.

 - Give it time.
-Making the switch from Daylight Saving Time isn’t always easy, even if you’ve employed every time-changing tip and trick in the book.
-Remember to set realistic expectations and exercise patience in the week or two after the switch, as you may find yourself and/or your child more fatigued and grumpy than usual.
+Making the switch isn’t always easy, even if you’ve employed every time-changing tip and trick in the book!
+Try to set realistic expectations and exercise patience with your little one.